Hill

 A hill is a landform that extends above the surrounding terrain.
-It often has a distinct summit.
+It often has a distinct summit, and is usually applied to peaks which are above elevation compared to the relative landmass, though not as prominent as mountains.
+Hills fall under the category of slope landforms.

 Terminology

 The distinction between a hill and a mountain is unclear and largely subjective, but a hill is universally considered to be not as tall, or as steep as a mountain.